null

 Travel Tips For Your Credit Card

-As WalletBe works to expand into the travel accessory market, we figured it would be a good time to cover some travel tips.
+As WalletBe expands into the travel accessories market, we figured it would be a good time to cover some travel tips.
 Since we’re absurdly proud of our front pocket wallets and card wallets, we figured we’d start with some overseas advice for your credit card.
-In the current day environment, it’s no longer common to use traveler's checks.
-Instead, that handy-dandy credit card nestled in your current wallet is the answer to all of your monetary worries overseas.
-For day-to-day purchases, like food and the vitamin-C you’ll have to buy after getting sick on the plane, you’ll be able to use your credit card with ease.
-This should be standard for pretty much any city you’re going to visit, from Rome to Dubai.
+In today's current environment, it’s no longer common to use traveler's checks.
+Instead, that handy-dandy credit card nestled in your wallet is the answer to all of your monetary needs overseas.
+For day-to-day purchases, like food and the vitamin-C you’ll have to buy after getting sick on the plane, you're able to use your credit card with ease.
+This is standard for pretty much any city you’re going to visit, from Rome to Dubai.
 If you’re headed away from the city, and credit card scanners in general, you’re going to want to pull some cash.

 If you’re concerned about oddities in regards to usage when traveling abroad, just be sure you’re following these rules and you’ll do just fine.